pyrddlgym-project/pyRDDLGym-jax/README.md

 Author: [Mike Gimelfarb](https://mike-gimelfarb.github.io)

 This directory provides:
-1. automated translation and compilation of RDDL description files into the JAX auto-diff library, which allows any RDDL domain to be converted to a differentiable simulator!
+1. automated translation and compilation of RDDL description files into the [JAX](https://github.com/google/jax) auto-diff library, which allows any RDDL domain to be converted to a differentiable simulator!
-2. a powerful gradient-based planning algorithm, with extendible and flexible policy class representations, automatic discrete model relaxations, and much more!
+2. powerful, fast, and very scalable gradient-based planning algorithms, with extendible and flexible policy class representations, automatic model relaxations for working in discrete and hybrid domains, and much more!

 ## Installation